 The Christian Legal Society provides law students with an opportunity for fellowship and spiritual growth through prayer, Bible study, mutual support, get-togethers, speaker events, and volunteer work.
 Our purpose is to integrate our faith with our life as law students, and ultimately, our faith with our future profession.
 "Don't lose Christ in the footnotes" is our motto.

-CM Allies is a social and political student organization dedicated to serving the lesbian, gay, bisexual, and transgender (LGBT) community at the Cleveland-Marshall School of Law.
+OUTLaw is a social and political student organization dedicated to serving the lesbian, gay, bisexual, and transgender (LGBT) community at the Cleveland-Marshall School of Law.
 Allies sponsors speakers, events, and panel discussions on legal issues that affect the LGBT communities.
-In addition, Allies provides a forum for social and professional interaction by hosting social events for CM students.
-Reformed in the Fall of 2008, the Allies mission is to provide a welcoming environment for LGBT law students and faculty, and a voice for issues that are specific to the LGBT community both within the law school and the greater legal community.
-We welcome all LGBT students and straight allies to join our email list, and to become a part of CM Allies.
+In addition, OUTLaw provides a forum for social and professional interaction by hosting social events for CM students.
+Reformed in the Fall of 2008, OUTLaw's mission is to provide a welcoming environment for LGBT law students and faculty, and a voice for issues that are specific to the LGBT community both within the law school and the greater legal community.
+We welcome all LGBT students and straight allies to join our email list, and to become a part of OUTLaw.

 The Cleveland State Law Review is a journal with a proud tradition.
 Four times each year, the Law Review publishes articles of both local and national significance.
 Students may be invited to join the Law Review as an Associate member at the end of their first year by either class ranking in the top ten percent or by successfully competing in a writing contest during the summer following their first year.
 Students in the evening division may choose to wait until the summer following their second year to enter the writing competition.